Jason3x/Session_Recall/README.md

 ⚠️ Important Notes
 Testing: Only tested on emulators defined by default in RetroArch or RetroArch32.
 Compatibility with other setups is not guaranteed.
+Fixed.

+[MANE Constraint]
+Resolved an issue preventing the backup process from being launched immediately.
+The core must now be fully loaded before the backup procedure can be executed.

+Nintendo DS is not supported by this script since it relies on the Drastic core, which is currently incompatible.

 📄 License
 MIT License – see License for details.